 The goal of our compensation program is to attract, retain and motivate our employees and executives.
-The compensation committee in conjunction with the Board of Directors is responsible for setting our executive compensation and establishing corporate performance objectives.
-In considering executive compensation, the compensation committee strives to ensure that our total compensation is competitive within the industry in which we operate and supports our overall strategy and corporate objectives.
+The Compensation Committee in conjunction with the Board of Directors is responsible for setting our executive compensation and establishing corporate performance objectives.
+In considering executive compensation, the Compensation Committee strives to ensure that our total compensation is competitive within the industry in which we operate and supports our overall strategy and corporate objectives.
 The combination of base salary, annual incentives and long-term incentives that we provide our executive officers is designed to accomplish this.
-The compensation committee considers the implications of the risks associated with our compensation policies and practices.
-For additional details regarding the relevant education and experience of each member of our compensation committee see Item 6.A. above.
+The Compensation Committee considers the implications of the risks associated with our compensation policies and practices.
+The Compensation Committee is committed to ensuring fair and equitable compensation for our executives and Board of Directors.
+To achieve this, the Compensation Committee regularly engages independent external compensation consultants, such as Aon Radford, to conduct thorough benchmark analyses against a defined peer group.
+This ongoing process allows us to align compensation practices with market standards and ensure that our compensation programs attract, retain, and motivate top talent while serving the best interests of our shareholders.
+For additional details regarding the relevant education and experience of each member of our Compensation Committee see Item 6.A. above.
 Our named executive officers and directors are not permitted to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars, or units of exchange funds that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held, directly or indirectly, by the named executive officer or director.